saverecs/SaverECS/README.md

 					....

-					Finally, update the computed values to the output variable and changing the current state of the controller(input variables) in the data structures
+					Finally, update the computed values to the output variable and change the controller's current state (input variables) in the data structures.
 					==============================================================================================================================================
 					ret_val->outputVarName = vn;
 					input->otherControllerVarName = vj;	//etc.,